 However, if your French Bulldog continues to get car sick then it is recommended that you ask your vet for advice.
 Prolonged sickness can make your dog associate the car with the feeling, making them anxious and making the sickness worse, so the sooner you get advice the better.

 On a personal level, Claude the Frenchie has never been car sick.
 He took to riding in our car from a young age with no problems.
-Similarly, when looking after Lola the puppy for our friend, she’s also never become ill.
+Similarly, when looking after a Frenchie puppy for our friend, she’s also never become ill.

 Do French Bulldogs like car rides?